-Collagen is a protein that gives our skin its structure, and it works like a netting that holds skin cells together, giving the skin a smooth and youthful appearance.
+The primary purpose of this minimally invasive procedure is to stimulate the production of new collagen using the skin’s natural ability to heal itself.
+Collagen is a protein that gives our skin its structure and works like a netting that holds skin cells together, giving the skin a smooth and youthful appearance.

 - Hyaluronic acid to add moisture and reduce wrinkles

 - And various acne-fighting ingredients that destroy bacteria

 The result of a microneedling treatment is smoother, more even-looking skin.
 By promoting collagen growth, microneedling can make the skin look more refreshed.

 Microneedling is in high demand because the results are noticeable, and the downtime is minimal.
 Other microneedling benefits include:

 - Fine lines and wrinkles.
 Sagging skin and facial wrinkles are the results of the loss of elastin and collagen.
 A microneedling procedure stimulates the production of natural collagen and elastin that reduces the appearance of fine lines and wrinkles.